ManglerFTW/ComfyI2I/README.md

   If you find these nodes useful please consider contributing to it's further development.
 All donations are much appreciated.
 [Buy me a coffee](https://bmc.link/ManglerFTW)

+## ComfyShop Update - 9/25/2023

+## New Features
+  ComfyShop has been introduced to the ComfyI2I family.
+Enjoy a comfortable and intuitive painting app.
+ComfyShop phase 1 is to establish the basic painting features for ComfyUI.
+  To open ComfyShop, simply right click on any image node that outputs an image and mask and you will see the ComfyShop option much in the same way you would see MaskEditor.
+  Current features of ComfyShop include:
+#
+  - Paint both mask('greyscale') and color and output accordingly.
+  - Controls(shift + right click) for brush size(mouse wheel), opacity(shift + alt + mouse wheel), softness(alt + mousewheel), and color.
+  - Undo(ctrl + z) / Redo(shift + ctrl + z)
+  - Zoom In/Out(ctrl + space + mouse move left/right)
+  - Pan(ctrl + space + click and drag image canvas with mouse)
+  - Autofocus(f)

 ## V2 Update - 9/2/2023

 ## New Features
   - Mask_Ops node will now output the whole image if mask = None and use_text = 0
   - Mask_Ops node now has a separate_mask function that if 0, will keep all mask islands in 1 image vs separating them into their own images if it's at 1 (use 0 for color transfer)
   - New Color Tansfer and Multi-Color Transfer Workflows added
   - Significantly improved Color_Transfer node
   - Extract up to 256 colors from each image (generally between 5-20 is fine) then segment the source image by the extracted palette and replace the colors in each segment
   - Set a blur to the segments created
   - Control the strength of the color transfer function